apereo/cas/docs/cas-server-documentation/services/Configuring-Service-Proxy-Policy.md

 - If the pattern used here is identical to the pattern used by the registered service itself as specified by the `serviceId`, you may be able to reuse the same existing regular expression here via the `useServiceId` setting.
-- The setting `exactMatch` treats the regular expression pattern as an exact liteal and turns off the evaluation of the pattern as a regular expression in favor of a literal comparison.
+- The setting `exactMatch` treats the regular expression pattern as an exact literal and turns off the evaluation of the pattern as a regular expression in favor of a literal comparison.
 -
 {% endtab %}